 Style and Design Options for Semi-Frameless Showers

 One exciting aspect of a semi-frameless shower installation is that there are several customizations available.
-These are very functional and flexible types of showers, which opens them up to many design and styling possibilities.
+They are very functional and flexible showers, which opens them up to many design and styling possibilities.

-For instance, keep in mind that if you go with a frameless shower enclosure, this type of shower does not come in a sliding glass door option.
+Keep in mind that if you go with a frameless shower enclosure, it will not come in a sliding glass door option.
 However, you can go with this option if you choose semi-frameless!
 You can also pick out metal hardware that matches your other bathroom fixtures, frosted glass, curved walls, among other possibilities.
-Here are a few ideas when it comes to designing and styling your new shower:
+Here are a few ideas when it comes to designing and styling your new shower.